 The Open Class is designed to allow outstanding emerging artists to compete outside of an age restricted class.
 The level of performance expected in the Open Category is at or above the ABRSM Diploma level.
 Parents and teachers are advised to consider whether entering this class is appropriate for their child/student.

-The contestant must choose one solo work (not concerti) under 10 minutes from the list of composers below, but not a test piece from another category.
+The contestant must choose one solo work (not a concerto, not a test piece from another category) of under 10 minutes from the list of composers below.

-J.S.
-Bach, Beethoven, Chopin, Mozart, Liszt, Prokofiev, Ravel, Rachmaninoff, Schubert, Schumann, or any living (contemporary) composer
+Beethoven, Brahms, Chopin, Ginastera, Kabalevsky, Liszt, Messiaen, Prokofiev, Rachmaninoff, Ravel, Schubert, Schumann, Scriabin, or an original composition (not an arrangement) by any contemporary composer

 10 minutes is the maximum time allotted, not the goal.
 Performances lasting longer than 10 minutes will be disqualified.